Mantosh123/NSURLSessionWithBodyDemo/README.md

 # NSURLSession With Body

-BluetoothCurrentStatusDemo is the used to see current status of bluetooth
+NSURLSessionWithBodyDemo is the used to see current status of bluetooth

 ## Usage